 2018 will also see openings at 55 Hudson yards with tenants such as Arosa Capital Management and Cooly LLP already set to move in.

 One Vanderbilt will continue to rise this year with the project set to complete 39 stories by the end of the year.
-Work is expecting to continue until February 220.
+Work is expecting to remain until February 220.

 Another change this year will be the coming L train shutdown.
 Changes are also expected for the infrastructure near the Williamsburg bridge with new bike lanes on 13th street.